Rotating Savings and Credit Associations

 Rotating Savings and Credit Associations are collective schemes which allow friends to save together and have been popular in the Caribbean for many years.
 Often called pardner, pardna or paadna schemes, they are not regulated in the way banks and formal lenders are, but those who use them say they encourage savings and allow people without bank accounts access to credit.

 Pardner schemes – saving among friends

-The pardner, which also means partner, may not be a well-known UK custom but among the Caribbean community it's a popular method of saving that does not involve banks.
+The pardner, which also means partner, might not be a well-known UK custom but among the Caribbean community it’s a popular method of saving that does not involve banks.

 How do they work?

 Pardners and bond committees are known as Rotating Savings and Credit Associations, or ROSCAs.